amalloy/clojopts/README.markdown

 macro.
 It requires your program's name (for output in usage and version messages), a seq of command-line options, and any number of option specifiers.
 Returns a map of any options contained in the command line.
-Currently **discards** all non-option arguments, but a future (pre-1.0) version will add them under the key `:clojopts/more`.
+Any non-option arguments will be supplied under the key `:clojopts/more`.

 Options are specified in the following format:
 `(arg-type name+ docstring & options)`